ybivator/2.7/README.md

-This programm creates and solves Labirinth
+This programm creates and solves Labyrinth